kumahq/kuma-website/docs/docs/1.8.x/explore/gateway.md

 ### Cross-mesh

-Cross-mesh gateways are an experimental feature new in Kuma v1.7.
 The `Mesh` abstraction allows users to encapsulate and isolate services inside a kind of submesh with its own CA.